Raghavendra-Srinivas/openpiton/README.md

 # Hardware Acceleration for OS-Controlled Memory Compression(HAWK)

 HAWK is open source accelerator to support hardware acceleration of OS-controlled memory compression.
 It can be easily plugged into any SoC (system On chip) supporting AXI interface.
+It is compression/Decompression algorithm agnositc, so any avalaible asic compressor/decompressor units can be integrated with minimal effort if theuy are made compliant to interface specification as specified below.
 For the prototype demonstation, Genesys 2 board with Kintex-7 has beend used.
 It uses OpenPiton Research Platform as the baselien SoC.
 Accelerator consumes only %X of logic on FPGA and %Y of power.
-Demo successfully demonstrates the functionality of HAWK by using 1GB DRAM as 1.7GB DRAM with bare metal microbechmarks.
+Demo successfully demonstrates execution of the bare metal microbechmarks that cosumes 1.7GB on 1GB DRAM.
+HAWK is demonstrated for it's functionality with help of naive compression or decompression technique.
+Using other known compression algorithms increases the compression ratio thus providing better MUF (Memory Utilization factors).